-Pupils who truant will firstly be engaged in safe and positive conversations to explore the reason behind the truancy.
+Pupils who truant will engage in safe and positive conversations to explore the reason behind the truancy.
 They may receive an appropriate sanction having gathered a clear understanding of reasons and behaviours leading to missing lessons.
 Truancy is a safeguarding risk to the pupil and staff.
-Staff will log any suspected truancy/missing child as a Serios Incident or call EXT 3999.
+Staff will log any suspected truancy/missing child on class-charts or call EXT 3999.

-Truancy will be addressed by the HOY supported by the CL should the trigger be a subject matter.
+Truancy will be addressed by the HOY supported by the CL should the trigger be a specific subject.
 If children are found truanting they will be returned to their lessons.
-If truancy reoccurs after further exploration of the issue, a detention will take place if appropriate and if it is felt like this is the most effective method to address the pupils.
+If truancy reoccurs, after further exploration of the issue, a detention will take place if appropriate and if it is felt like this is the most effective method to address the pupils.